 UMBC's policy for identification of hazardous chemicals is in compliance with 29 CFR 1910.1200 (f) and 1910.1450 (h).
 UMBC faculty and staff shall ensure that all hazardous chemicals on campus are properly labeled with the chemical identity and appropriate hazard warnings.
-Material Safety Data Sheets (MSDS) will be maintained for hazardous chemicals.
+Safety Data Sheets (SDS) will be maintained for hazardous chemicals.
 This information will be made available to any UMBC employee on request.
 In addition to providing information concerning the hazardous chemical, training in the safe use of hazardous chemicals will be provided by the using department.
-The Safety Officer will assist with training materials as requested.
+The Environmental Safety and Health Department will assist with training materials as requested.

-Upon receipt of hazardous chemicals, and prior to their transfer to storage locations or the requesting laboratory, the receiving department will check all containers for accuracy in labeling: chemical identity, hazard warnings, and the name and address of the chemical manufacturer, distributor or importer.
+Upon receipt of hazardous chemicals, and prior to their transfer to storage locations or the requesting laboratory, the receiving department will check all containers for accuracy in labeling: chemical identity, pictograms, danger and warning statements, and the name and address of the chemical manufacturer, distributor or importer.
 All labels and other forms of warning must be legible, in English, and prominently displayed on the container.
 If the labeling is found to be inadequate, the proper identity and/or hazard label will be permanently affixed to the container by the receiving department.
 All old labeling must be removed or permanently defaced if new labeling is affixed.

 As part of the receiving procedure for hazardous chemicals, a receipt log shall be maintained by each department.
 This log will include the date of receipt, chemical identity, quantity and initials of receiver.
-These logs are subject to review by University auditors, State and Federal officials.
-The ordering department is responsible for maintaining a MSDS for each hazardous chemical in its inventory.
+These logs are subject to review by University auditors as well as State and Federal officials.
+The ordering department is responsible for maintaining a SDS for each hazardous chemical in its inventory.

-When performing routine laboratory inspections, containers will be randomly checked by the Safety Officer or designee to ensure proper labeling.
+When performing routine laboratory inspections, containers will be randomly checked by the Environmental Safety and Health Department or designee to ensure proper labeling.
 If the labeling is improper, corrective action must be taken immediately.
 In addition to these inspections, employees are instructed to immediately report any container(s) found to have inadequate labeling to the laboratory supervisor and/or to label the container accordingly.

-When working with chemicals in the laboratory, hazard identification will not be required for portable containers when chemicals are transferred from labeled containers for immediate use by the person performing the transfer.
+When working with chemicals in the laboratory, hazard identification will not be required for portable containers if the chemicals are transferred from labeled containers for immediate use by the person performing the transfer.
+Any chemicals that are transferred to smaller containers that will be kept and used at a later time or mixtures that are created must be labeled appropriately for storage and identification.